IFRS 15 Revenue from contracts with customers

 Accountants Digest setting out the key requirements and issues people are thinking about around IFRS 15, as well as giving examples of what has already been discussed.

-Find out more about how you can borrow books from the ICAEW Library or get articles and documents sent to you by email, post or fax.
+Find out more about how you can borrow books from the ICAEW Library or get articles and documents sent to you by email or post.

 Get an opinion from the experts.
 Our experienced technical advisors can help you with your IFRS questions and offer practical advice.
 Call the advisory helpline on +44 (0)1908 248 250.